pesalerno/Pseudacris-island-genomics/README.md

 	They are simple lists of SNP IDs, which can then be used as argument for --extract or --exclude commands in plink.

-Results from first filters are:
+Results from PLINK filters are:

 ***Pseudacris regilla:***